St4rFire/intellijS3UploadPlugin/README.md

 MYPROJECT_AWS_SECRET_ACCESS_KEY
 ```

-The project name is inferred from the Intellij project name, but it can be overridden with the property:
+The project name is inferred from the Intellij project name, but it can be overridden in the properties file:
 ```
 project.name = myProject
 ```